saunaklub/etudes/README.md

 #### License

-All software components developed for the project are released under terms of the GNU General Public License 3.0.
-The goal is to get a complete toolchain made of free software components.
-The only part which seems to be lacking right now is the sequencing software.
-Suggestions for free sequencers are very welcome!
+The software is released under terms of the GNU General Public License 3.0.
+The goal is to get a complete audio/video toolchain made of free software components.

-#### Team

-Patric Schmitz (<flavi0@openmailbox.org>)<br>
-Claudio Cabral (<cabral1349@gmail.com>)

-We are based in Paris right now, but being connected over the Internet we are happy about anyone who wants to participate.
-We want this project to be as open as possible from the outset.
-If you are interested in our work, want to contribute your own études into the framework, have creative ideas, suggestions or questions about the project, please do not hesitate to get in touch with us!

 #### Contribution